-(3) LTI vested represents the portion of the grant date fair value of share rights vested.
-The amount recognised is adjusted to reflect the expected number of (a) Envested in posterior date provide of share conditions.
+LTI vested represents the portion of the grant date fair value of share rights vested.
+The amount recognised is adjusted to reflect the expected number of instruments that will vest for non-market based performance conditions.
 No adjustment for non-vesting is made for failure to achieve the relative TSR performance hurdle, as this is taken into account in the fair value at grant date.

-(4) STIP paid during the financial year.
+STIP paid during the financial year.
 The amount disclosed for FY21 reflects the STIP paid in FY21 for FY20 performance.

-(5) Andrew Reeves' fixed remuneration excludes \$121,391 in Board fees and \$11,712 in Superannuation for FY21 for the period he served as a non-executive director.
+Andrew Reeves' fixed remuneration excludes \$121,391 in Board fees and \$11,712 in Superannuation for FY21 for the period he served as a non-executive director.